BioPhoton/ngRe/README.md

 ```

 A custom directive could probably solve it. `*multiLet="o$ | push as o; t$ | push as t;"`
-This would help to the nested divs and the number of the subscriptions.
+This would help the nested divs and the number of subscriptions.

 ```html
 <div *multiLet="o1$ | push as o1;